muhammad-bilal-arshad-99/Mini-Reinforced-Concrete-Bridge/README.md

 Mini Reinforced Concrete bridge model:

 This bridge was one of my first engineering models.
-I built it during winter vacations in early 2025.
+I built it during winter vacations in Junuary 2025.
 I started building it with a simple question: Could I build a scaled model of a realistic concrete bridge using real materials?
 Although it was only a small model, rebuilding the collapsed pillars showed me how much even a small design change can affect a structure's strength.
 I learned these concepts through trial and error rather than from a textbook.
 To make the model more realistic, I also installed small LED fairy lights.

 Materials used: